restqa/api-2-scenario/README.md

-# Test automation Scenario Website
+# Test automation Scenario for your APIs

 ## Description